 Lost Springs is very much a car-oriented town.
 This is because the population of Lost Springs isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Lost Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lost Springs does not have a public transit system used by locals to get to and from work.

-Lost Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Lost Springs ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Lost Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lost Springs residents report their race to be White.
 Important ancestries of people in Lost Springs include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.